Multi-Purchase Behavior: Modeling, Estimation and Optimization: Experiments

-The fit of the three models are tabulated for the two Walmart datasets (also see Figure~\ref{fig:walmart_tran_hist} in Section~\ref{sec:intro}) in Table \ref{tab:walmartdatasetresults} and for the other six datasets (omitting Ta Feng and UCI) in Table ~\ref{tab:estimdatasetresults} in the appendix.
-The number of corrections in \ucm~model have been reported as a percentage (between 0\% to 100\%) of the number of unique subsets of purchases of size greater than one that are observed.
-The column \emph{\#parameters} denotes the number of non-zero parameters in each model.
-The number of parameters in\rcm{} differs from \ucm with $100\%$ corrections because of the way these are estimated, which leads to different numbers of parameters ending up non-zero in each case.
-The columns \emph{train\_ll} and \emph{test\_ll} contain the train and test log likelihood values respectively.
-We fit the MNL and \rcm~model based on MLE.
-For the case where the recommendation sets are the same across observations, the parameter estimates can be obtained analytically.
-In the general case, we use stochastic gradient descent with sane defaults.
-From these two tables, we infer that the \rcm~model provides the best fit (i.e., the highest log-likelihood value) in seven of the eight datasets, when compared to the MNL model and the \ucm~models with different levels of corrections.
-The gap between the \rcm~and \ucm~models when compared to the single-choice MNL model is quite large (up to $1.5-2\times$ lower log-likelihoods for the latter in some cases), validating the necessity for multi-purchase choice modeling.
-In summary, for all eight datasets, the \rcm~model is shown to be a viable and strong alternative to competitors (e.g., the \ucm~model) in capturing the rich multi-purchase behavior exhibited.
+The fit of the models are tabulated for the Walmart Items dataset in Table \ref{tab:walmartdatasetresults} and for an additional five datasets in \appTabEstDataset{} in \appAddExp.
+The number of corrections in the \ucm~model have been reported as a percentage (between 0\% to 100\%) of the number of unique subsets of purchases of size greater than one that are observed.
+The number of estimated parameters are also reported for each model.
+The number of parameters in \rcm \ differs from \ucm \ with $100\%$ corrections because of the way these are estimated, which leads to different numbers of parameters getting estimated in each case.
+From these two tables, we infer that the \rcm~model provides the best fit (i.e., the highest log-likelihood value) in all six real world datasets, when compared to the MNL, MMNL and the \ucm~models.
+The gap between the \rcm~and \ucm~models (the only two multi-purchase models among the four) when compared to the single-choice MNL and MMNL models is quite large (up to $1.5-2\times$ lower log-likelihoods for the latter in some cases), validating the necessity for multi-purchase choice modeling.
+In summary, for all six real world datasets, the \rcm~model is shown to be a viable and strong alternative to competitors (e.g., the \ucm~model) in capturing the rich multi-purchase behavior exhibited.